therabidbanana/tilt-jade/README.md

       };
     }).call(this);

-Using the JST in your javascript:
+Using the JST in your application.js (note it requires the jade runtime.js before anything else):

+    //= require tilt-jade/runtime
+    //= require hello
     $('body').html(JST['hello']({sayHelloTo: 'World'}))